alexzzkk/mbd-bl-bidw/README.md

     - MySQL Workbench: http://dev.mysql.com/downloads/workbench/
     - [Windows] MySQL Workbenck in windows requires [Microsoft .NET Framework 4.5](https://www.microsoft.com/en-us/download/details.aspx?id=30653) and [Visual C++ Redistributable for Visual Studio 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48145)
   - Install all the programs and follow the instructions:
-    - [Windows] During the installation process you will configure the password for root user (choose pentaho2018 o a password that you will remember).
+    - [Windows] During the installation process you will configure the password for root user (choose pentaho2018 or a password that you will remember).
-    - [Mac] During the installation process you will configure the password for root user (choose pentaho2018 o a password that you will remember).
+    - [Mac] During the installation process you will configure the password for root user (choose pentaho2018 or a password that you will remember).
 If you forget the password you will be able to change it from system preferences.
     - PDI and MYSQL Workbench only supports legacy password encription, not the new strong encription available in MySQL 8.

 > Note: for Microsoft Windows it is just one installer for MAC, two files.